mmbman/Katagiri/jewel-mirror-awareness.md

 The jewel mirror means to be free from the stage of the absolute and free from the stage of phenomena.
 Phenomena does not hold to a fixed position.

-It has the power to move to move to the absolute.
+It has the power to move to the absolute.

 So the absolute and the relative are both characterized by being liberated.
 That is called the jewel mirror.

 If you stand up in front of this particular jewel mirror, form and image will behold each other.
 At this time you can see yourself and you can see your image.
 Image here means the absolute; you as form are the phenomenal world.
 Human world.
 Human body.

 But simultaneously human body shows its own shadow.
 The absolute.
 A deep, big world that you know nothing about.